danhtran2mind/BTCUSDT-ML-ETL-Pipeline/README.md

-A modern, scalable data engineering pipeline for processing BTC-USDT trading data using Apache Airflow, MinIO, and Apache Spark.
+A modern, scalable data engineering pipeline for processing BTC-USDT trading data using Apache Airflow, MinIO, Apache Spark, and DuckDB.

 ## Introduction

-This project delivers a robust, cloud-native ETL pipeline for extracting, transforming, and loading BTC-USDT trading data, leveraging industry-leading tools for orchestration, storage, and distributed processing.
+This project delivers a robust, cloud-native ETL pipeline 🚀 for extracting, transforming, and loading BTC-USDT trading data 📈, leveraging industry-leading tools for orchestration, storage, and distributed processing.

 ## Key Features